brillout/awesome-react-components/README.md

 # Absolutely Awesome React Components & Libraries

 This is NOT a comprehensive listing of every React component.
 No, it's a list of AWESOME components.
 What does "awesome" mean?
-Well, it means a component that is recently updated; and that solves a real problem in a unique, beautiful, or exceptional way.
+Well, it means something that solves a real problem in a unique, beautiful, or exceptional way.
+And it has recent code commits!

+Look for a 🚀 for truly exceptional projects.

 ### Contributing